 Department of Education Professional Expectations for Prospective Teachers

 The Department of Education expects students to meet the Department of Education’s Professional Expectations for Prospective Teachers.
 Students who fail to meet these expectations will receive a warning.
-Faculty members, field supervisors, or other clinical faculty may use the Department’s Student Concern Form to address such issues.
+Faculty members, field supervisors, or other clinical faculty may use the Department’s Student Consultation Form to address such issues.
 Continued failure to meet the expectations may result in the student being placed on a Professional Improvement Plan as follows:

 - The faculty member/supervisor identifies the concern, and associated remediation plan, on the Professional Improvement Plan Form.